Darren Criss Doesn't Have a Problem With Being Naked on Camera

 Darren Criss doesn't mind being naked on screen.

-The 31-year actor talked about being nude in The Assassination of Gianni Versace on Thursday's episode of The Ellen DeGeneres Show.
+The 31-year-old actor talked about being nude in The Assassination of Gianni Versace on Thursday's episode of The Ellen DeGeneres Show.

 "I'm nakey!" he said when Ellen DeGeneres brought up the topic.